Published on Sep 22, 2014

 Outcomes comparable for in-person and in-home telerehabilitation following total knee replacement surgery

-ROSEMONT, Ill. – Patients who received rehabilitation instructions via video teleconference, or “telerehabilitation,” following total knee replacement (TKR) surgery had comparable outcomes to patients who received in-person physical therapy, according to a study appearing in … Read the Rest
+ROSEMONT, Ill. – Patients who received rehabilitation instructions via video teleconference, or “telerehabilitation,” following total knee replacement (TKR) surgery had comparable outcomes to patients who received in-person physical therapy, according to a study appearing in the July 15 issue of The Journal of Bone & … Read the Rest

 LAHAINA, Hawaii – While the use of nonarthroplasty options for knee arthritis has diminished during the last decade, one orthopedic surgeon presenting here said that realignment osteotomy remains a good option for a certain patient population.

-Today, patients undergoing realignment osteotomy, which can result in the transfer … Read the Rest
+Today, patients undergoing realignment osteotomy, which can result in the transfer of weight-bearing forces from the arthritic portion of the knee … Read the Rest

 ABSTRACT January 9, 2013